Naereen/web-sphinx/callme.en.rst

 If you are a *spammer*, go on: jarvis.spam@laposte.net!
 Oh, and, go kîll yoùrself also if you are a *spammer*!!
 (Well… spammers are usually bots, ie spambots, but it feels good to yell at them anyway!)

-TODO: refaire cette image pour mon @crans.org

 .. image:: .courriel.png
    :scale: 40 %
    :align: right
    :alt:   My email address in a PNG picture…
-   :target: mailto:Lilian.Besson at ens-rennes dot fr
+   :target: mailto:Lilian.Besson at crans dot org

 If you are *not* a *spammer*, go on, you can use one of these email addresses:

-- `Lilian dot Besson at crans dot org <mailto:Lilian dot Besson at crans dot org>`_
+- `Lilian dot Besson at ac-nice dot fr <mailto:Lilian dot Besson at ac-nice dot fr>`_
 - `Lilian dot Besson at ens-rennes dot fr <mailto:Lilian dot Besson at ens-rennes dot fr>`_

 .. note::